qianglise/python-for-hpc/content/cupy.md

 - Be able to copy data from host to device memory and vice versa
 - Be able to profile a simple function and estimate the speed-up by using GPU
--

-This is also a holdover from the carpentries-style.
-It could usually be left off.
+- Be able to re-write a simple NumPy/SciPy function using CuPy to run on the GPUs

 :::